theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. Compilation fails on line 8.

 ### A21.
+A. While the code on line 3 does compile, it is not a constructor because it has a return type.
+It is a method that happens to have the same name as the class.
+When the code runs, the defualt constructor is called and count has the default value (0) for and `int`.

 ### Q22.
 Which of the following are true statements?
 (Choose all that apply)
 - A. Java allows operator overloading.